 What Is It: Kodi Smit-McPhee plays a young Scottish man who travels from his home country to the dry, bleeding heart of the American West to find the woman he loves.
 Along the way, he meets a band of outlaws looking to collect the bounty on his intended’s head and a thuggish, slow-drawling Michael Fassbender who acts as his reluctant chaperone.
 It’s a fun, inventive take on the classic Western adventure, and it doesn’t hurt that the cinematography is gorgeous.

 Why It’s Great For Travelers: How far will you go for love is a question as old as story-telling itself.
 In this case, our hero leaves the wind-whipped coasts of Scotland and trudges to America.
 Have you ever given up everything and hit the great unknown for your love?
 This movie may well inspire you to.

 Run Time: 118 min | IMDb: 7.2/10

 What Is It: Thor Heyerdahl’s Kon-tiki Expedition is the travel-history of legends.
 Back in 1947, the intrepid Norwegian set out to prove that pre-Columbian American cultures had the means and wherewithal to cross the oceans.
-Heyerdahl’s work was instrumental in moving European anthropology away the inept “savage” view of Indigenous Americans and recentering the idea of human migration.
+Heyerdahl’s work was instrumental in moving European anthropology away from the inept “savage” view of Indigenous people and recentering the idea of human migration.